 - PNG (Image of Visualization)

-While choosing your data format for downloading, if you don’t see the HTML or PNG (Image of Visualization) options (for Looks) or the PDF formats (for dashboards), talk to your Looker admin about installing the latest version of the Chromium renderer for your Looker instance.
+While choosing your data format for downloading, if you don’t see the HTML or PNG (Image of Visualization) options (for Looks) or the PDF formats (for dashboards), talk to your Looker admin about installing the appropriate version of the Chromium renderer for your Looker instance.

 In the Results section, choose whether you want visualization settings applied to your data download: